Webflow Conf online, SF, and LDN agendas are live now.

 1. Get Structure

-Founded by Mike Rowan and Isaac Saldana, Get Structure is a financial operations and bookkeeping SaaS start-up that “helps early-stage businesses achieve operational excellence and growth.”
+Get Structure is a financial operations and bookkeeping SaaS startup that “helps early-stage businesses achieve operational excellence and growth.”

 2. Actor's Portfolio (Webflow cloneable)

-Reminiscent of works by painter Piet Mondrian, Actor's Portfolio is a bold and fun single-page Webflow cloneable.
-The portfolio website's one-page layout, stark lines, typeface, and color scheme create an eye-catching design, incorporating playful undertones often associated with theater and improv; this is an actor's portfolio, after all.
+Designed by Adam Fox, Actor's Portfolio is a bold and fun single-page Webflow cloneable.
+The portfolio website's stark lines, typeface, and color scheme incorporate playful undertones often associated with theater and improv.
+Aligning design choices with the industry shows website visitors that the actor is familiar with the field’s expectations.

 3. ACID

-Including interactive elements such as a dynamic navigation menu, on-hover micro-animations, and scroll-triggered parallax effects further enhances the site's dynamism and event's allure.
-This design approach makes the site and, thus, the coming event feel exciting and worthwhile, an event worth attending for the aspiring student chemist.
+Including interactive elements such as a dynamic navigation menu, on-hover micro-animations, and scroll-triggered parallax effects enhances the site's dynamism and the event's appeal.
+This design approach builds excitement for the event, encouraging students and other interested participants to sign up.

 4. Juan Mora

-Juan shows us that your site's design can still retain your branding, personality, work samples, social media, and more, even if the site is still a work in progress.
+Juan shows that your web design can retain your branding, work samples, and social media, even if the site is still a work in progress.

 Unleash your creativity on the web